awsdocs/amazon-efs-user-guide/doc_source/wt1-create-ec2-resources.md

       }
       ```

-      You can find the VPC ID using the following command:
+      You can find the VPC ID using the following command\.

       ```
       $ aws  ec2 describe-vpcs